2018 United States Senate elections: New Mexico

 One-term Democrat Martin Heinrich was elected with 51% of the vote in 2012.
-He ran.
+He ran unopposed.
 Mick Rich won the Republican nomination unopposed.

-Aubrey Dunn Jr., New Mexico Commissioner of Public Lands and otherwise the first Libertarian to ever hold statewide elected office in history, announced his run for the seat, but stepped aside in August to allow former Governor of New Mexico, Gary Johnson's candidacy.
+Aubrey Dunn Jr., New Mexico Commissioner of Public Lands and otherwise the first Libertarian to ever hold statewide elected office in history, announced his run for the seat, but withdrew on July 30, and former Governor of New Mexico Gary Johnson served as Dunn's replacement nominee.

 Heinrich was easily re-elected, defeating Rich and Johnson.

 New York

 One-term Democrat Kirsten Gillibrand was elected with 72% of the vote in 2012.
 She had previously been appointed to the seat in 2009 and won a special election to remain in office in 2010.
 She ran.

 Private equity executive Chele Chiavacci Farley has been nominated for U.S. Senate by the Republican and Conservative Parties.

 Gillibrand was elected to a second term.

 North Dakota

 One-term Democrat Heidi Heitkamp was elected with 50% of the vote in 2012.
 She won the Democratic nomination unopposed.

 Representative Kevin Cramer won the Republican nomination in the June 12 primary.
 Former Niagara, North Dakota Mayor Thomas O'Neill also ran for the Republican nomination.

 Heitkamp was continuously behind in the polls leading up to the election, and Heitkamp ended up losing to Cramer by 11%.